juremaj/retinal-rl/README.md

 conda create retina-rl
 conda activate retina-rl
 ```
-I'm using `miniconda`, so some of the following command smight be redundant if you're using `anaconda`.
+I'm using `miniconda`, so some of the following commands might be redundant if you're using `anaconda`.

 We use the LTS version of `pytorch` to maximize compatibility
 ```bash